 - Driver’s license revocation for at least 10 years, with no hardship reinstatement for first two years

 Additionally, when your license is reinstated after suspension for a third DUI, you will be forced to install, at your own expense, an ignition interlock device on any vehicle you own or lease for at least two years.

 A third DUI is graded as a first-degree misdemeanor, or a third degree felony if it occurs within 10 years of a prior conviction, which means you will be required to disclose it on most Florida job applications.
 It can therefore affect your future educational and professional opportunities.
 If you are considering the services of an experienced Hernando County DUI defense lawyer as a part of your defense strategy, it is best to contact such a lawyer as soon as possible after you have been arrested.

 Certain circumstances are considered aggravating circumstances for any DUI regardless of whether it is a first or a subsequent offense.
 If you had a BAC of 0.15 or above or were accompanied by a minor in the commission of your DUI offense, your third DUI penalty will be enhanced to a minimum fine of $4,000.

 You face even more severe penalties if you are accused of causing or even contributing to cause property damage, injury, or death.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these enhanced penalties or other third DUI penalties in Hernando County.

 Find a Third DUI Attorney in Hernando County

-If you are facing a third DUI in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A. today.
-Experienced DUI defense attorney Ashley Aulls has over 15 years of aggressively defending people like you and always putting their needs first.
+If you are facing a third DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A. today.
+Experienced DUI defense attorney Ashley Aulls has over 20 years of aggressively defending people like you and always putting their needs first.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your third DUI case.